Recap: Star Trek The Next Generation S 6 E 10 Chain Of Command

 - Gaslighting: "There are five lights!
 How many do you see now?"

 - Insane Admiral: This is the first appearance of Admiral Nechayev, a character with multiple appearances in TNG and DS9.
 Each appearance results in increasing strained relations between the Federation and Cardassians.
 Already she decides to remove Picard and set him into a secret mission based on two year-old intelligence data, resulting in a enemy planned trap, while claiming that Riker was not qualified for negotiations due to his lack of experience in combat and Cardassians.
-This is despite, (1) Riker offered command three times, (2) episodes in which Riker dealt with the Cardassians, and (3) that minor incident in which Riker saved the Federation from a Borg invasion.
+This is despite, (1) Riker offered command three times, (2) episodes in which Riker dealt with the Cardassians, and (3) that minor incident in which Riker saved the Federation from a Borg invasion. (ironically enough, after having been formally promoted to Captain of the Enterprise by Admiral Hanson following Picard's capture by the Borg).

 - Jerk with a Heart of Gold: Jellico.